Phoenix0708/Phoenix/README.md

-# Phoenix
+# Phoenixx
-A Noob bot by Noob Dev
+ A Noob Bot by Noob Dev